cloud-elements/devportal/docs/guides/formulasC2/examples.md

   5. Click **Variables**.
   ![Variables](img/variables.png)
   7. Click **Value**.
-  8. Enter a name for variable that represents the resource that you want to sync.
+  8. Enter a name for the variable that represents the resource that you want to sync.
 For this tutorial we'll call it `resourceName`.
   9. Click **Save**.
   11. Create Element Instance variables to represent the source and target systems to sync.
 For this example, use `originInstance` and `destinationInstance`.
 10. In the formula visualization, click <img src="img/btn-add-step.gif" alt="Add a Step" class="inlineImage"> to add a step.